paula-em-lafon/innohub/README.md

 # Badminton.py

 finally to run the badminton counter use $python badminton.py and press '1' to score for player one and '2' for player two

+# dbdesign

+These are the database tests.

+It's worth mentioning that part b of this test was delivered about an hour after the official end of the test

+# UHTestQuestion

+Testing plan question about user suscruption to a premium service

+I delivered this one two days late since I decided it couldn't hurt at this point